Configuring Mobility with AOS-8 Level 3 v20.21 (CAM L3)

 - Task 2: Named VLANS

-- Task 3: Connect MC to MM
+- Task 3: Connect MC to MCR

-- 4.Step A Exercise #1: Part 2: verify Connectivity
+- 4.Step A Exercise #1: Part 2: Verify Connectivity

-- page 70: you may notice both 0/0/0 and 0/0/1 in forwarding state, check your switch spanning-tree state, you may find your switch is blocking int 1/1/23 with alternate state. you can proceed with lab as is
+- check your switch spanning-tree state, you may find your switch is blocking int 1/1/23 with alternate state

 - Task 5: Creating License Pools